Previously, we covered the symptoms of text neck and some tips on managing your condition.

 Text neck, if untreated, is irreversible and permanent.
 It may lead to spondylosis, which is the degeneration of the spine.
-Formerly associated with aging, this condition is becoming shockingly common in teenagers, who should be in the prime of their lives!
+Formerly associated with ageing, this condition is becoming shockingly common in teenagers, who should be in the prime of their lives!

 As a youth, what are my options for treating text neck?

-Many of the tips outlined in our previous article can also apply to youths with text neck.
+Many of the tips outlined in our previous article can also apply to youths with text necks.
 With the pressures of school and work, many youths today have uniquely fast-paced and hectic lives.
 Hence, the best way to manage text neck in this demographic is to develop small, simple but effective everyday habits as part of your routine, which we talk about in our vlog below.

 In addition to these tips, we also go through and demonstrate a range of suitable text neck treatments in our vlog, including various chiropractic adjustments and devices used.